DerZerstampfer/webposter-lab/README.md

 npm install
 ```

 The poster generator in itself is powered by [Teampilot AI](https://teampilot.ai).
-To get it running locally, you need to create an account at [Teampilot AI](https://teampilot.ai) and create a new launchpad.
-You can then copy the launchpad ID and paste it into the `.env.local` file in the root directory of this repository (you have to create the file on your own).
+To get it running locally, you need to create an account at [Teampilot AI](https://teampilot.ai) and copy the launchpad [here](https://teampilot.ai/copy/webposter-generator-447ed332ce54fc588f4a558eaac4e469).

 ```bash
 # .env.local